 This article will help you understand anemia and laboratory tests used to make this diagnosis.

-by Rosemarie Tremblay-LeMay MD FRCPC, reviewed on June 22, 2020
+by Rosemarie Tremblay-LeMay MD FRCPC, updated on December 11, 2020

 The blood contains many different types of cells.
 These cells include immune cells and red blood cells (RBCs).
 RBCs are responsible for carrying oxygen from your lungs to the rest of your body and carrying carbon dioxide back to the lungs.
 They hold on to oxygen and carbon dioxide using a specialized protein called hemoglobin.

 Red blood cells are made in a part of the bone called the bone marrow.
 As young RBCs mature in the bone marrow, they produce hemoglobin.
 Your body needs iron in order to make hemoglobin for RBCs.
 Once this process is complete, the RBCs are released into the blood stream.
 Normal, healthy RBCs circulate in the blood stream for about 120 days before they are removed, and their iron recycled to make new RBCs.

 Extra iron is stored in a specialized protein called ferritin.
 The amount of ferritin will change as the amount of iron in your body changes.
 For example, a person with low levels of iron in their body will have low levels of ferritin in their blood.